-There's a sculpture park in the town of Wells that is open for group tours by appointment.
+There's a sculpture park in the town of Wells that is open for tours by appointment.
 The Adirondack - Sacandaga River Sculpture Park features the work of internationally recognized sculptor John Van Alstine, on the grounds of a 19th century wood products mill.

 John Van Alstine has sculptures installed all over the world.
 He is one of 50 artists whose work had been chosen to be on display at the 2008 Summer Olympics.
 His work, "Rings of Unity – Circles of Inclusion," is a large piece of stone suspended in the middle of a 16-foot ring made of bronze.
 These pieces are part of a whole series, (the picture above is one of them), based on Sisyphus from Greek mythology.
 This arrogant ruler's punishment in the underworld was to roll a boulder uphill, only to watch it roll back down again.

 When viewing John's work, it's easy to see how much he likes rock.
 Granite, specifically.

 Eight acres along the banks of the historic Sacandaga River hold many of John's sculptures, placed so that the natural setting enhances the sculpture, and the sculpture adds to the nature.

 John was born and raised in the Adirondacks, but had gone to college, and taught, at various points in North America.
 Seeking to concentrate on his art, he left academia.
 This property, and the neglected lumber products buildings, spoke to him as both a home and a studio.